 Yes.
 Through the BlueCard Worldwide program, you have access to hospitals on almost every continent and to a broad range of medical assistance services when you travel or live outside the United States.
 BlueCard Worldwide provides the following services:

 - Provider location

 - Referral information

 - Medical monitoring

+- Wire transfers/overseas mailing

 - Translation

 - Coverage verification

 - Currency conversion